 Indeed, Mary Poppins is a most unusual nanny to Jane, Michael, and John and Barbara (the twins).
 She turns ordinary, everyday happenings extraordinary.
 Instead of sliding down the banister, she slides up.
 Instead of her employers (the Banks) determining her credentials, she evaluates the children to see if they will do.
 From the very beginning, Mary Poppins topples the way how things should be done.
 Suspend your disbelief and prepare for what’s strange and wonderful.

 The great thing about the original Mary Poppins is that she is not just Miss-Perfect-Nanny.
 She is even more endearing because of her faults.
 For instance, she is very vain.

 “Just look at you!” said Mary Poppins to herself, particularly noticing how nice her new gloves with the fur tops looked.
 They were the first pair she had ever had, and she thought she would never grow tired of looking at them in the shop windows with her hands inside them.

-Read and let the original Mary Poppins, with her no-nonsense “spit-spot,” take you to fairyland.
+Read and let the original Mary Poppins, with her no-nonsense “spit-spot,” take you on an adventure.